 Fluid needs vary from person to person, and depend on a number of factors such as your age, gender, activity level, and overall health.
 As a general rule, most adults need six to eight cups (1.5 – 2 litres) of water a day.
 But you don’t have to get caught up in tracking how much water you’re drinking.
 Instead, you can help meet your fluid needs by consuming water-rich foods to keep your body hydrated and refreshed throughout the day:

 Soups and broths

 Summertime tip: Try gazpacho, a cold soup that makes a perfect summertime dish.
-This hearty vegetable soup is rich in fibre and busting with flavour and freshness.
+This hearty vegetable soup is rich in fibre and bursting with flavour and freshness.

 A summertime classic, watermelon is a low calorie, hydrating fruit.
-Each one cup serving of watermelon contains only 46 calories and provides more than half a cup of water – plus, it’s a ZeroPoint food.
+Each one cup serving of watermelon contains only 46 calories and provides more than half a cup of water – plus, it’s a ZeroPoint food on most plans.
 Watermelon’s deep pink hue is due to its rich content of lycopene, an antioxidant that is important for overall good health.
 It is also a good source of fibre, vitamin A, vitamin C, and magnesium.

 Summertime tip: For a refreshing appetizer, thread pieces of watermelon and cucumber onto skewers, followed by a chunk of feta cheese and a mint leaf.
 Store in the fridge and drizzle with balsamic vinegar or olive oil before serving.

 Summertime salads are a healthy mealtime option that can easily boost your hydration levels.
 Although lettuce isn’t packed with the same level of nutrients as its dark leafy green counterparts (think spinach, kale, and Swiss chard), it is a good source of water.
 It also contains fibre, folate, vitamin A, and vitamin K, which supports bone health.